 …especially if you’re on a tight schedule.
 The bus is cheap but it takes much longer with limited schedules, so you’ll have to sacrifice either time or money.
 If you want to make the most of a short trip to Costa Rica, then taking the bus may not the best idea.

 Additionally, nearly all cross country routes cease operations in the late afternoons and evenings.
 This is extremely important for the day you land.
-Depending on your arrival time, you may not be able to make any public buses.
+Depending on your arrival time, you may not be able to catch any buses.
 Your option in that case is to book a private shuttle or stay a night by the airport and take the bus the next morning.

 If you plan to travel Costa Rica by public buses only, read our tips for taking public transportation.
 Also join the Costa Rica by Bus Facebook group and use websites like Rome2Rio and Moovit.